 - It helps you ask the right questions.

 Anyone can start a mechanical services business.
 There’s nothing new about that.
 But what if you won’t make sales, what good will that do for you?
 What will make you stand out from the rest?
 Having a positive attitude is the best way to survive in any situation.
-In fact, it helps you grow a business into the company you want it to be.
-And it helps you focus on myriad ways to crush your competition.
+It helps you grow a business into the company you want it to be.
+And it helps you focus on the myriad ways to crush your competition.

 In short, failure isn’t an option.